-When do I know if my child is ready for potty training?
-What can I do to help my child’s journey with potty training?
+When should we help our children transition from nappies to the potty?
+What can I do to encourage my child to use the potty?
 How do I deal with them having an accident?
-If these questions are on your mind – take a read of our tips for potty training your toddler at Tic Tocs Day Nursery!
+If these questions are on your mind – take a read of our tips for potty training your toddler at Acorns Day Nursery.

-When you see these signs, they might be ready to start potty training.
+You may start to see signs that your child is ready to start potty training.
 Indications to look out for are:

 - They let you know when they are taking a wee/poo.